 StartingBloc Fellowships are given to young leaders who are addressing the pressing global challenges of our time.
 Our fellows gain access to the resources they need and to a tight-knit community of social innovators across the country and around the world.

 The WWB Fellowship Program enables future global leaders in microfinance and women's economic empowerment to experience the challenges and rewards of contributing to an organization that works diligently to create financial opportunities for low-income women.
 Over a two-year period, Fellows will deliver solutions for organization and network member institutions concerning an array of microfinance initiatives.

 Yoshiyama Young Entrepreneurs Program

 Yoshiyama Young Entrepreneurs Program identifies and supports inspiring young entrepreneurs whose work helps alleviate domestic poverty.
-This competitive program is open to entrepreneurs who are operating viable businesses in the US with the dual purpose of making a difference and making a living.
-In addition to a $40,000 grant, they provide awardees the ingredients they need to succeed, including leadership development, business mentoring, technical assistance, and access to a network of peers and advisers.
+This competitive program is open to entrepreneurs who are operating viable businesses in the United States with the dual purpose of making a difference and making a living.
+In addition to a $40,000 grant, it provides awardees with the ingredients they need to succeed, including leadership development, business mentoring, technical assistance, and access to a network of peers and advisers.